ONSdigital/dp-component-test/README.md

 To set up and run tests using Godog, [it is best to follow the instructions found here](https://github.com/cucumber/godog)

-To run Godog tests you will need to create a features_test.go file in the root of your project containing the below code:
+To run Godog tests with the API testing features in this library all you need to do is update your root level test file to pass the http handler of your application to our NewAPIFeature, register the steps and add the reset function to the BeforeScenario function.

 ```go
 package main